DDMAL/ddmal.github.io/README.md

 The content management system (CMS) used for this site is [Forestry](https://forestry.io/).
 This is where blog entries and website contents are added, edited, and maintained.

-Blog entries and website content are written in Markdown, which make it easy to add text, links, images, and lists to a new post.
+Blog entries and website content are written in Markdown, which makes it easy to add text, links, images, and lists to a new post.
 Here is a [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to consult for any necessary formatting.

 In the picture above, you can see how each of the links for navigation on the DDMAL website correspond to an editable tab on the sidebar of the CMS.
 The next section will explain in further detail how each component is edited and what output should be expected.